-In one sentence, expending your body makes you feel so good and prevents you from getting all sorts of diseases.
+In one sentence, stretching your body makes you feel so good and prevents you from getting all sorts of diseases.
 If like myself, you used to think that it was not necessary, I believe you now have changed your mind.

 Listen to your body!
 Some signs that show that you need to stretch are not being able to easily bend to pick up an object, feeling stiff, sore, and feeling constantly tired.

 Please feel free to share your experience or opinion on the subject by leaving your comment below.

 Also, if you’ve enjoyed this post, why not pin it for later?